tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/random effects.md

 This term captures the unobserved heterogeneity that varies across individuals but remains constant over time.
 It is assumed to be uncorrelated with the explanatory variables.

 - A time-varying error component: $\epsilon_{it}$.
 This component captures the within-firm variation in gross investment over time.
 It accounts for the fluctuations and changes that occur within each firm over different time periods.
 Although this error term can be correlated within firms, it is uncorrelated across different firms.
-This term also exists in a FE model, where the correlation of error across time is also allowed.
+This term also exists in a FE model, where correlation of error across time is allowed as well.

 ## Estimation in R
-To estimate the RE model in R, you can use the `plm()` function and specify the model as "random".
+To estimate the RE model in R, you can use the `plm()` function and specify the model type as `"random"`.

 {{% codeblock %}}